 Heading into the Necrohol of Nabudis to retrieve the Zodiac Spear, the most powerful weapons in the game.

 It becomes much easier to complete many of the Hunts and side quests once you have the most powerful weapon in the game.
 Before switching over and attempting to complete any of the Hunts or side quests though, you should continue your travels by reaching the Hunter’s Camp on the Phon Coast first by continuing along with the guide.
 There are a few new pieces of armor that you can obtain that will be helpful as well.

 You can reach the Living Chasm area by travelling east through the Diverging Way.
 The way through will be blocked though by a massive stone gate.
 Speak to the Moogle Boss standing in front of the gate and he will explain that the gate is broken and that he is awaiting the return of his 9 apprentices to help him fix it.
-The 9 apprentices are located in bungalows throughout the Salikawood (and you may have seen a few of them during your travels).
+The 9 apprentices are located in the forest bungalows throughout the Salikawood (and you may have seen a few of them during your travels).

 Refer to the map (by pressing the [Select Button]) to find the apprentice Moogles.
 The 9 apprentices can be found in four separate locations (2 of them are very close to one another).
 Speak to each of them to have them return to the gate in the Living Chasm.

 The 10 Moogles will repair the broken gate and it will automatically open up, allowing your team passage through to the Phon Coast.
 Speak to the Moogle Boss on your way through and he will give you a Sash (or a pair of Quasimodo Boots in the original PlayStation 2 version of the game) as a reward for helping find the apprentices.
 Travel through to the next area – the Phon Coast.